kkklemennn/NLP-Untitled/README.md

 - **character_sentiment_analysis.py** contains code to perform sentiment analysis for provided list of fiction characters
 - **character_sentiment_aspect_experimental.py** contains code we used to perform Part-Of-Speech tagging and Dependency Parsing aspect based sentiment analysis, but without good results
 - **named_entity_extraction.py** contains code used to read the _.txt_ books and perform basic text preprocessing and character extraction.
 This file currently contains the character co-occurence calculation and co-occurence visualization.
-- **performance_analysis.py** contains code used to run tests of different models and methods for character extraction and sentiment analysis, Example `python performance_analysis.py litbank`
+- **performance_analysis.py** contains code used to run tests of different models and methods for character extraction and sentiment analysis

 ### Material